Vauxoo/addons-vauxoo/default_warehouse_from_sale_team/README.rst

    :target: https://www.vauxoo.com
    :width: 200

-This module is maintained by the Vauxoo.
+This module is maintained by Vauxoo.

 To contribute to this module, please visit https://www.vauxoo.com.